ychong4/ychong4.github.io/Activity 2/AWS/Airflow/Stock_prediction/Readme.md

 </br>

 ### Step 1.
 Set up Amazon RDS (PostgresSQL Database)
-In this step, we will set up the Amazon RDS database to store data.
+In this part, we will set up the Amazon RDS database to store data.

 ![](image/rds.png)

 </br>

 ### Step 2.
 Create EC2 instance and set up Airflow and PostgreSQL
-In this step, we will create an EC2 instance and set up airflow in the instance.
+In this part, we will create an EC2 instance and set up airflow in the instance.
 Also, set up PostgreSQL in the instance.

 ![](image/postgres1.png)